Pumpkin caramal apple covers

 Obviously you’ll want to wrap caramel or candied apples with plastic wrap before putting them in these cute little covers so they don’t stick!
 The good news is that since the covers are made of fabric, they can be washed and reused repeatedly.

 I just thought of something… wouldn’t these be the best fall-themed wedding favors ever?
-I wish I could go back in time and tell my friend Rita, who had a fall wedding that was full of pumpkins.
+I wish I could go back in time and tell my friend whose fall wedding was full of pumpkins!